Mary Ethel Muir Donaldson: Life

 Her father, Alexander Murray Donaldson (1834-1883), had emigrated from Scotland to Adelaide, Australia and returned to settle with her mother, Mary Isabella Muir (1840-1926) to live in Norwood, Surrey, England, where Mary Ethel Muir Donaldson was born.
 Family connections with the Donaldson shipping line were likely the source of the family's money, which in turn allowed her to undertake her research and writing.
 In Croydon she met her life long friend, illustrator Isabel Bonus (whose family wealth also came from ship broking) and they moved to Scotland.
 (Isabel's aunt was the famous and unconventional Anna Kingsford (nee Bonus).)

 She became a photographer to follow up her interest in her Scottish roots in the Clan Donald, in 1905 travelling to remote areas of Inverness-shire and Argyll with heavy photographic equipment.
 She wrote biographies of Scottish people (including herself) and also wrote about the religious differences in regions of Scotland.
 She was a 'High Anglican' and did not support the Scottish Presbyterian reformed church.

 Her biography says 'she wanted to find a way of life which was a challenge both to her mind and to her body.'

 Her images captured what were 'disappearing aspects' of rural life in the early 20th century.
 She was said to display sensitivity and artistic composition in her images, and also learned the sciences of chemistry and optics to process her photographs and modify the equipment she used.
 She worked with her friend and companion Isabel Bonus on the illustrations for some of her travel books until 'watercolour became too expensive' and she then used 900 photographs for her book Wanderings in the Western Highlands (1921) and apologised for the image quality.

-In 1925 Donaldson and Bonus built a new house of local materials (blue granite and heather and turf roof) at Sanna Bheag, Ardnamurchan.
+In 1925 Donaldson and Bonus built a new house of local materials (blue granite and heather and turf roof) at Sanna Bheag ("Little Sanna"), in Sanna, Ardnamurchan.
 It was modern but thus blended with the landscape, and included a built-in darkroom for her photographic processes.
 The Inverness Museum has an image of Donaldson and the house.